What is Kentucky doing about CWD?

 Can I bring meat and antlers from another state into Kentucky?

-Yes you can; however, if you are hunting in a state or province where CWD has been found (which includes four of our bordering states: Illinois, Missouri, Virginia, and West Virginia), you cannot bring back into Kentucky any part of the brain or spinal column.
+Yes you can; however, if you are hunting in a state or province where CWD has been found (which includes five of our bordering states: Missouri, Illinois, Ohio, Virginia, and West Virginia), you cannot bring back into Kentucky any part of the brain or spinal column.
 This includes transporting carcasses through Kentucky.
 (Example: If you live in Tennessee and hunt in Illinois, you cannot transport the entire carcass through Kentucky to get home, which means the brain the spinal column from a deer in Illinois cannot enter the state of Kentucky).
 The info below lists what can and cannot be brought into Kentucky from a CWD-positive state.

 Allowed and Prohibited Cervid Parts from a CWD-infected State or Province: